railsfactory/crux_digital/README.md

 ﻿CruxDigital
 ===========

 CruxDigital is an extension for Spree Commerce.
-It is mandatory that Spree has to be installed in the system to add this extension.
+It is mandatory that Spree and Crux has to be installed in the system to add this extension.
 CruxDigital enables downloadable products.
 The users can attach a file to a product and when users buy they will receive a link via email where they can download it from the url

 Installation
 ===========
-It is mandatory that Spree has to be installed prior to the inclusion of the Extension.
+It is mandatory that Spree and Crux has to be installed prior to the inclusion of the Extension.

 Start by adding the gem to your existing Rails 3.x application's Gemfile